Entry-header image

 Inspiring stories from famous devotees

-Many famous personalities, including musicians, writers and scientists, shared inspiring stories about the practice of the Hare Krishna mantra and its positive effects.
-Their example shows that the practice of mantra can be accessible and useful to everyone in different areas of life.
+Many famous personalities, including musicians, writers and scientists, have shared inspiring stories about the practice of the Hare Krishna mantra and its positive effects.
+Their examples show that the practice of mantra can be accessible and beneficial to everyone in different walks of life.
 Some examples:

-George Harrison: the legendary guitarist of the Beatles met the Hare Krishna movement and Srila Prabhupada in the late 1960’s.
-It greatly influenced him, so he regularly participated in chanting and community singing.
-Later, his music also featured Hindu and Sanskrit elements, such as the song “My Sweet Lord”, based on the Hare Krishna mantra.
-Harrison spoke openly about the practice of the mantra and its importance in his life.
+George Harrison: the Beatles’ legendary guitarist met the Hare Krishna movement and Srila Prabhupada in the late 1960s.
+He was greatly influenced by and regularly participated in mantras and community chanting.
+Subsequently, his music also incorporated Hindu and Sanskrit elements, for example, he based the song “My Sweet Lord” on the Hare Krishna mantra.
+Harrison has spoken openly about the practice of the mantra and its importance in his life.

-Allen Ginsberg: American poet and writer.
-In his 1969 poem “Hare Krishna”, he summarized the spiritual experiences inherent in the chanting of the Hare Krishna mantra.
-In the poem he describes how the mantra led him into a state of inner peace and joy.
+Allen Ginsberg: the American poet and writer.
+In his poem “Hare Krishna”, written in 1969, he summarised his spiritual experience of the Hare Krishna mantra.
+In the poem he describes how the mantra led him to a state of inner peace and joy.

-Boy George: the British singer, known for his fancy style, spoke openly in numerous interviews about mantra chanting, his religious beliefs and experiences.
-These experiences also influenced his music and art.
+Boy George: The British singer, known for his unique style, has spoken openly in several interviews about his mantra, his religious beliefs and his experiences.
+These experiences have influenced his music and his art.

-Russell Brand: the British comedian and actor spoke openly about mantra chanting and his feelings for the Hare Krishna movement.
-Chanting and meditation have become an important part of his life in recovering from his addictions.
+Russell Brand: The British comedian and actor has spoken openly about mantra practice and his feelings towards the Hare Krishna movement.
+He has spoken about his love of mantras and meditation and has made mantras and meditation an important part of his life in his recovery from addiction.

 The importance of mantra in the modern world

-In our modern world, where stress, anxiety and the rapid pace of life are challenging us, practicing Hare Krishna mantra chanting is of especially great importance.
-This practice gives us the opportunity to find inner peace, reduce stress and discover the deeper meaning of life.
+In the modern world, where stress, anxiety and the fast pace of life are daily challenges, the practice of the Hare Krishna mantra can be particularly important.
+This practice provides an opportunity to find inner peace, reduce stress and discover a deeper meaning to life.

 Encouragement to continue practicing

-In any practice, whether it is chanting or anything else, constant perseverance and commitment are key elements.
-We encourage everyone not to stop practicing, even if it sometimes seems difficult!
-Persistence and regularity will be highly beneficial in the long run.
+In any practice, whether it is mantra practice or anything else, continued perseverance and commitment are key.
+We encourage everyone to keep practicing, even if it sometimes seems difficult!
+Persistence and regularity will bring rich results in the long run.

 Hare Krishna!